Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 12: Cash

 Though you’re certainly not going to need a lot of money on the trail, it’s still a good idea to have some cash on you.
-You’ll pass a few small, locally-run stores over the course of the trail and you’ll obviously need to pay for any goods you want.
+You will see a few small, local stores along the trail.
+You will need to pay for any items you want.
 It also comes in handy if you decide to tip your guides/porters!

 13: Walking Poles

 Why use trekking poles?
-It has been shown that using walking poles will reduce the accumulated stress on the feet, legs, knees and back by sharing the load more evenly across the whole body.
+Using walking poles can reduce stress on your feet, legs, knees, and back.
+They help share the load more evenly across your body.
 This is especially true when carrying a heavy pack on your back

 14: Coca Bag

 When chewed, coca acts as a mild stimulant and suppresses hunger, thirst, pain, and fatigue.
 It helps overcome altitude sickness.
-Coca chewing and drinking of coca tea is carried out daily by millions of people in the Andes without problems, and is considered sacred within indigenous cultures
+Millions of people in the Andes chew coca and drink coca tea every day.
+This practice is seen as sacred in indigenous cultures.

 15: Why should hikers take solar panels?

-Unlike conventional power, solar produces no harmful emissions that hurt the environment.
-It’s a clean, renewable process that uses the most natural of all resources: the sun.
+Unlike conventional power sources, solar energy produces no harmful emissions.
+It’s a clean, renewable process that uses the most natural resource of all: the sun.
 Even the energy used to produce the PV cells is paid back soon after.